 Although our members' memories do not stretch back to the great celebrations of the Society’s Golden Jubilee in 1944, some can tell tales of our 75th anniversary in 1969, which was commemorated with a special anniversary party at the House of Lords attended by Her Majesty, The Queen.
 More recently, our centenary year, 1994, was celebrated with a wealth of events including a literacy seminar, receptions, gala lunches and a weekend conference at Newnham College, Cambridge, and the 120th events in 2014 included a marvellous celebratory service at St Bride's church in Fleet Street, the spiritual home of the media, and a lunch at Stationer's Hall, another iconic venue for journalists and other writers Our late President, Victoria Wood, CBE, joined us for this landmark anniversary, commenting, “from pen and ink to Twitter, it's one hundred and twenty years of creativity and communication.”

 In 2016, The Rt Hon Ann Widdecombe DSG accepted the role of Hon Life President of the Society, a position left vacant when Shirley Williams (The Rt Hon the Baroness Williams of Crosby) stepped down in order to reduce the number of voluntary commitments she had.
+Ann held the post until May 2019.
+It currently remains vacant.

 The Society is committed to the future of the writing profession and we realise the need to continue to evolve and keep abreast of technological advances and changes in reading habits.
 To find out more about us and what we are doing now, do explore this website and join in the discussion on our social media feeds on Facebook and Twitter.